esaulpaugh/headlong/README.md

 ### Build

+Now available in Maven Central Repository.

+Or build locally:

 Clone the project and install to your local maven repository using `gradle publishToMavenLocal` or `mvn install`.
 Then you can use one of these:

 ```groovy